 Finally, Kraken's dark pool trading applies to all Ethereum/fiat and Bitcoin/fiat currency pairs.
 This pool provides crypto investors who desire a smaller footprint in the crypto market with the chance to trade crypto without disrupting the ecosystem.
 This option proves well worth the extra fees you'll pay.

 As you can see, Kraken has set itself apart from the competition in many different ways.
 These include the system's advanced interface, use of nearly 40 cryptos, and improved customer support.

-Kraken's website contains an extensive support guide to help customers navigate and utilize the site to its fullest.
-This guide covers every topic, from the basics like verifying your account to more complex processes like trading.
+The Kraken website contains an extensive support guide to help customers navigate and utilize the site to its fullest.
+This guide covers every topic, from the basics like verifying your Kraken account to more complex processes like trading.